pr1kol2/networks-5-term/README.md

-# networks-5-term
-networking course labs
+# Homework for Computer Networks course completed in the 5th semester